 |Fort Kent, Maine||Fort Kent, Maine||Fort Kent, Maine|

 Continuing as Race Marshals for the 30-mile and 100-mile races will be John Pelletier and Miaja Jackson of St. John, Maine.

 II.
 RACE TRAILS

 All race trails will be broken and marked before the race.
 Due to weather conditions, there is no guarantee of a broken trail during the race.
 The CAN-AM CROWN organization guarantees that reflective trail markers will appear along the race trail.
 Mileage markers will be set within 10 miles of each checkpoint.
 Each checkpoint will be staffed until all teams reach the next safety station along the trail.
 A hot meal will be available for 250-mile race participants when they arrive at the first checkpoint in Portage.
 Due to management changes west of Portage, the locations and available facilities for the second and third checkpoints have not yet been determined.
 However, checkpoint #4 will be located in Allagash as usual.
 Meals, shelter, and facilities will be available there.
 Checkpoints are fully accessible by vehicle, but closed to team handlers and the general public in the North Maine Woods Area.
-Each checkpoint is equipped with shelter (except Checkpoint #3 at Camp Syl-Ver), two-way radio communication, first aid and veterinary care.
-The Can-Am Crown directors have designated the Camp Syl-Ver checkpoint as an un-assisted wilderness checkpoint.
-Meals and facilities are available to Can-Am Crown volunteers only.
+Each checkpoint will be equipped with two-way radio communication, first aid and veterinary care.
 Judges will be present at every checkpoint, and the race marshal will be circulating from checkpoint to checkpoint.
 Radio contact is maintained with the race marshal at all times.